 - Joins – combining data from multiple sources and attempt to infer an event

 - CDC – change data capture of transactional databases to analytics or detection analysis

 - Specialized – for example, stream data to search implementations such as Elastic or Solr

-- Time Windowing – calculating the average temperature every 5 minutes or average stock price over the last 10 minutes, etc.
+- Time Considerations – must consider event vs processing time, an example could be calculating the average temperature every 5 minutes or average stock price over the last 10 minutes

 - Machine Learning / AI – streaming data pipelines to training data repositories as well as running through machine learning model(s)

 Of course, there are variances and the possibility streaming data pipelines will cover many of these patterns at once.

 As previously suggested, the key component in streaming architectures may be a distributed log.
 Some examples of distributed logs include Apache Kafka, Apache Pulsar, AWS Kinesis, Google Cloud Dataflow, etc.